teacycart/PotionCafe/README.md

 # PotionCafe
 A colour mixing game.
+##Instructions
-Place data folder into same folder as "PotionCafe.pde" to run program.
+Place data folder into same folder as "PotionCafe.pde" and download.